LOLITA ANALYSIS - PART ONE

 I have no intention to glorify Humbert.
 He is horrible, he is abject.
 He is a shining example of moral leprosy.
 But there are in his story depths of passion and suffering, patterns of tenderness and distress, that cannot be dismissed by his judges...here lurks a general lesson: the wayward child, the egotistic mother, the panting maniac...they warn us of dangerous trends.
 They point out potent evils.
 They should make all us of--parents, social workers, educators--apply ourselves with still greater vigilance and vision to the task of bringing up a better generation in a safer world.

-Begins to sound like one of those early exploitation/educational films on marijuana.
+Though pedophilia is a serious and terrible concern, this intro begins to sound like one of those early exploitation/educational films on marijuana.

 Between the age limits of nine and fourteen there are certain maidens: they bewitch the traveler who is twice their age and reveal to him their true nature, which is not human but nymphic--in other words, demoniac...I am speaking of a certain fey grace, of the elusive, shifty, soul-shattering, insidious charm that separates the preteen demon from the ordinary...Oh, how horrible full-grown women are to the nymphet-lover!
 Don't come near me!
 Hands off!